OpenGL-Masters/sihkangGL/README.md

 }
 ```

-In the above code, we allocate memory for the shader using a smart pointer.
+In the above code, we allocate memory for the shader using a smart pointer (`ShaderUPtr`, which is likely a type alias for `std::unique_ptr<Shader>`).
 Then, we load the shader file.
-If loading fails, we return `nullptr` to delete the allocated memory.
-Otherwise, we return the shader memory by using the move function to transfer ownership.
+If loading fails, we return `nullptr`, and the allocated memory is automatically cleaned up when the `unique_ptr` goes out of scope.
+Otherwise, we return the shader by using `std::move` to transfer ownership.

 ```cpp
 bool Shader::LoadFile(const std::string &filename, GLenum shaderType)